dosanity/dosanity.github.io/webpages/slc-real-estate-analysis.md

 ![real-estate-scatter](https://user-images.githubusercontent.com/29410712/180319003-85635773-b851-4135-a30c-a6680a8a892f.png)

-In our exploratory analysis, there are 260 observations and 18 variables in the train dataset.
-Based on the correlation scatterplot, the columns with the strongest correlation is the LstPrice and the SoldPrice.
+In our exploratory analysis, there are 260 observations and 18 variables in the training dataset.
+Based on the correlation scatterplot, the columns with the strongest correlation are the LstPrice and the SoldPrice.
 The plot is almost a linear line.
-Additionally, there are more that own a Single Family then any other Property Type.
+Additionally, there are more than own a Single Family than any other Property Type.

 ## Analysis Tools

 ### Geospatial plot
 Geospatial data defines specific geographical locations, either in the form of latitude and longitude coordinates or text fields with names of geographical areas, such as countries or states.
 Geospatial charts combine geospatial data with other forms of data to create map-based charts.

 Two of the variables are the latitude and longitude of each listing.
-Salt Lake City is on a east-west, north-south grid, so even a simple plot of latitutde and longitude makes sense.
+Salt Lake City is on a east-west, north-south grid, so even a simple plot of latitude and longitude makes sense.
 Thus, we will be creating a scatterplot of these two variables.

 ![real-estate-geospatial](https://user-images.githubusercontent.com/29410712/180321451-3765f0f8-3f4f-4da2-9101-15a80d963031.png)

-As we can see from the chart, the bigger the longitude and lattitude, the higher the price is for the house.
+As we can see from the chart, the bigger the longitude and latitude, the higher the price is for the house.
 Houses closer to (-111.91, 40.770) are cheaper in price.

 ### Linear Regression